 "Aunt Bettye", as she was called, inspired and influenced a generation of young Black women with her passion for art of the dance.
 In the 1960’s, before the Title IV sports explosion, area girls received ballet, tap and jazz dance lessons from this entrepreneur.
-She opened her first dance school in 1946 in Philadelphia, Pa.
+She opened her first dance school in 1946 in Philadelphia, PA.
 She moved to Youngstown, married Attorney Ross B. Robinson and built a dance studio on the back of their home to accommodate her growing business.
-Her husbands job promotion in 1960 brought them to Columbus where she opened a small home basement dance studio that rapidly grew into a building in downtown Columbus.
-She created "Le Danseurs Noir”, the first Black ballet dance company in Columbus.
+Her husband’s job promotion in 1960 brought them to Columbus where she opened a a small home studio in their basement that rapidly grew into a building in downtown Columbus.
+She created "Les Danseurs Noir”, the first Black ballet dance company in Columbus.
 She always advised motivated and trained students to open their own businesses or perform in the arts.

-During her career she served as a choreographer for the Columbus Victory Matrons Cotillion, the Youngstown Junior League Cinderella Ball, Youngstown Playhouse Green Pastures, Warren Kenly Players, 1973 Miss Black Teenage Pageant, DST Jabberwock Fiesta Internationale, and Judge Miss Teenage Cupidette Pageant.
+During her career she served as a choreographer for the Columbus Victory Matrons Cotillion, the Youngstown Junior League Cinderella Ball, Youngstown Playhouse Green Pastures, Warren Kenley Players, 1973 Miss Black Teenage Pageant, DST Jabberwock Fiesta Internationale, and and served as a judge for the Miss Teenage Cupidette Pageant.
 She set choreography for musicals at her alma mater, Ohio Dominican College.

-She has a son Roswell, a daughter Gretchen, grandmother to Tamika, Jerome and Ashley, great grandmother to Taylor, Charles, Janae, C’Niyah, Justice and Arree.
+She has a son Roswell, a daughter Gretchen, grandchildren Tamika, Jerome and Ashley, and great-grandchildren Taylor, Charles, Janae, C’Niyah, Justice and Arree.

-- Bettye Brown was born June 13, 1928, her given name was Elizabeth Taylor Jews.
-She was the only daughter of William and Elizabeth Jews, from Philadelphia Pa.
-She started dancing at age seven in Philadelphia, PA.
+- Bettye Brown was born June 13, 1928; her given name was Elizabeth Taylor Jews.
+She was the only daughter of William and Elizabeth Jews, from Philadelphia PA, where she started dancing at the age of seven.

-- Bettye Brown studied dance with Essie Marie Dorsey and Mrs. Linkenfeiter former dancer with the Ballet Russe de Monte Carlo.
-As well as Thomas Cannon, William Sena, George Chaffee and Vladimir Doakkondovsky.
-She appeared in the Drama Opera Co. of Philadelphia’s presentations of the operas Carmen, Faustus and La Traviata.
+- Bettye Brown studied dance with Essie Marie Dorsey and Mrs. Linkenfelter, former dancer with the Ballet Russe de Monte Carlo.
+She also studied with Thomas Cannon, William Sena, George Chaffee and Vladimir Dokoudovsky.
+She appeared in the Drama Opera Company of Philadelphia’s presentations of the operas Carmen, Faustus and La Traviata.

-- Bettye Robinson was the founder of the first Black Ballet Company and school in Columbus, mentor and teacher of Black Dancers in Columbus
+- Bettye Robinson was the founder of the first Black ballet company and school in Columbus, and was a mentor and teacher of Black dancers in Columbus.

 - Before the Title IV sports explosion, area girls received ballet, tap and jazz dance lessons from this entrepreneur.

-- Each year she and her most promising students would go to Philadelphia and NYC to work with masters.
-Those visits to other cities for instruction are part of the enrichment process which is a part of the Bettye Robinson School of Dance.
+- Each year, she and her most promising students would go to Philadelphia and NYC to work with dance masters.
+Those visits to other cities for instruction were part of the enrichment process which was an important aspect of the Bettye Robinson School of Dance.

 - She was invited to George Balanchine’s Dance Conference in NYC.